TypedDevs/bashunit/.github/PULL_REQUEST_TEMPLATE.md

 ## ✅ To-do list

-- [ ] Make sure that all the pipeline passes
-- [ ] Make sure you have updated the documentation to reflect the changes or new features
-- [ ] Make sure to update the `CHANGELOG.md` to reflect the new feature or fix
+- [ ] I updated the `CHANGELOG.md` to reflect the new feature or fix
-- [ ] Update the documentation if necessary
+- [ ] I updated the documentation to reflect the changes